Dortmund Mobile

 • The existing line 452 will be replaced by the ring lines.

 • In future, the new line 453 will run directly from Schüren via the Kaiserviertel district to the main railway station.
+Many destinations will remain accessible - often even more directly or more frequently.

 • The new line 453 provides a direct connection to the main railway station.